rcalixte/wayland-book/src/introduction.md

 **TODO**

 - Expand on resource lifetimes and avoiding race conditions in chapter 2.4
-- Move linux-dmabuf details to the appendix, add note about wl_drm & mesa
+- Move linux-dmabuf details to the appendix, add note about wl_drm & Mesa
 - Rewrite the introduction text
 - Add example code for interactive move, to demonstrate the use of serials
 - Use &mdash; instead of - where appropriate